The Clear

 I hoped this night could help me break through the

-impasse in our relationship over dancing.
+impasse in our relationship over the dancing issue.

 |